-- 3. Wetland review fee (if applicable): Submit wetland review fees for projects resulting in BCWMC review of wetland issues.
-BCWMC is the local government unit (LGU) administering the Wetland Conservation Act for the cities of Medicine Lake, Robbinsdale, and St. Louis Park.
-Contact the BCWMC engineer regarding wetland review fee. - 4.
-Proposed project plans: Submit two copies of project plans (full size and 11-inch x 17-inch sheets), including at least: - a.
+- 1. Completed Application for Development Proposals signed by applicant and City staff. - 2.
+Project review fee: submit project review fee in accordance with the fee schedule. - 3.
+Project plans: submit one full size (paper), one 11 x 17-inch (paper) and an electronic (PDF), including at least: - a.
 A scale drawing of the site showing property lines and delineation of lands under ownership of the applicant - b.
 Proposed and existing stormwater management facilities location, alignment, and elevation - c.
-Existing and proposed site contour elevations related to NGVD, 1929 datum, NAVD, 1988 datum, or other datum used by municipality - d.
-Construction plans and specifications of all proposed stormwater management facilities - 5.
-A stormwater management plan and computations (if applicable), signed by a registered professional engineer, and meeting the minimum requirements described in these standards.
+Existing and proposed site contour elevations related to NGVD 29 datum, NAVD 88 datum, or other datum used by municipality - d.
+Construction plans and specifications of all proposed stormwater management facilities

+- 4. Stormwater management plan and computations (if applicable): submit plan signed by a registered professional engineer, and meeting the minimum requirements described in these standards.
 A stormwater management plan shall include the following items: - a.
 Delineation of the subwatersheds contributing runoff from offsite, and existing and proposed subwatersheds onsite - b.
 Delineation of existing onsite wetlands, marshes, and/or floodplain areas. - c.
 Existing and proposed post-development normal, 2-year, 10-year, and 100-year water levels for the site - d.
 Stormwater runoff volume and rate analyses for existing and proposed conditions for 2-year, 10-year, and 100-year storm events - e.
-All hydrologic, hydraulic, and other computations necessary to design the proposed stormwater management facilities - f.
-Documentation indicating conformance with an existing municipal local watershed management plan.
-If a municipal plan does not exist, documentation indicating that the municipality has reviewed the project. - 6.
-A final erosion and sediment control plan (if applicable) meeting the requirements of these standards. - 7.
-MIDS calculator files (in Excel), P8 model, WINSLAMM model, or other BCWMC approved equal (if applicable), meeting the requirements of these standards.

-- 8. A checklist of BMPs provided as part of the application form must be submitted demonstrating that, to the maximum extent practical, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents. - 9.
-An electronic copy of the final, approved submittal. - 10.
+All hydrologic, hydraulic, and other computations necessary to design the proposed stormwater management facilities - 5.
+Erosion and sediment control plan (if applicable): submit plan meeting the requirements of these standards. - MIDS calculator files (in Excel), P8 model, WINSLAMM model, or other BCWMC approved equal (if applicable), demonstrating the project meets the water quality requirements of these standards. - 7.
+BMP checklist: Submit checklist provided as part of the application form demonstrating that, to the maximum extent practical, the plan has incorporated the structural and non-structural BMPs, as described in the referenced documents. - 8.
+Electronic copy of the final approved submittal. - 9.
 Other items required to support the proposed project.